MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Salutation.md

 The way a donor or prospect is commonly addressed via written communication (lhard-copy letters, emails, etc.).
 It is typical for nonprofits and foundations to address major donors by different salutations depending on the scenario.
 A Medical Doctor could be addressed as "Doctor" when the organization reaches out regarding in-country field volunteerism the person performs.
 On the other hand, the same individual might be referred to as Mrs. Smith as part of her household being solicited for a major gift.

-Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Salutation.cdm.json" target="_blank">GitHub</a>.
+Latest version (0.8.1) of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Salutation.cdm.json" target="_blank">GitHub</a>.

 ## Instances

-Instances of this entity are listed below:
+Instances of this entity are listed below.

-nonProfit/Salutation
+/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Salutation.cdm.json/Salutation

 ## Traits